-Origin User always runs into the scenario that he/she wants to emphasize on a small region on the plot.
+Origin users always run into the scenario that he/she wants to emphasize a small region on the plot.
 Origin has the Screen reader and Data reader menu bar tool that enable user to obtain the coordination of the data points of interest.
-However what if the user has the need to save the interesting data points into a worksheet for more investigation?
-In this blog I will step you through the ways of extracting individual data points as well as a range of data points into a worksheet.
+However, what if the user has the need to save the interesting data points into a worksheet for more investigation?
+In this blog I will walk you through the ways of extracting individual data points, as well as a range of data points into a worksheet.

 Extract data points one by one: